Eurostar to buy seven extra Siemens e320 trains

-LONDON Eurostar, the company that runs passenger trains through the Channel tunnel between London and Paris, said it would buy seven additional e320 trains from Siemens (SIEGn.DE) for about 300 million pounds ($473 million).
+LONDON Nov 13 Eurostar, the company that runs passenger trains through the Channel tunnel between London and Paris, said it would buy seven additional e320 trains from Siemens for about 300 million pounds ($473 million).

 The company placed an order for 10 new trains in 2010, the first of which was unveiled in London on Thursday, and is due to enter commercial service next year, enabling the company to add new routes.